Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

 The full listing is in [03nested.cj](03nested.cj)

-## 4. Deferred resumptions and implementing exceptions
+## 4. Deferred Resumptions and Implementing Exceptions
 So far, all the examples we have shown have resumed immediately after handling the effect.
 However, we do have the option of not resuming.
 If we want to ignore the resumption, or store it for later use, we can used the "deferred" handle block as shown below:

 ```